dariocorral/JoinTripper/README.md

-# JoinTripper iOS App
+# JoinTripper
- App to meet new friends travelling alone
+ iOS App to meet new friends travelling alone